layer-3/docs/docs/legacy/resources/duckies/ducklings-game.md

 ## ![](https://lh5.googleusercontent.com/E2qIXyJ4gQ6eFESy3jcfZ-0lz6qGBRIAFLfCTEA2zDgXlR2R9cCDiKvkDyBhY3SDSH1Ln7DQuKeOMcTyE3YN8D5fVtC-mo134nR_i-qi5sEo3JE-hx1SzK5yp1CjSxbNHX6exjTY9bqKkwqvb9DVuLc)Zombeaks: Duckie-Mutants

-If a melding attempt fails, the player receives a neutral card called a Zombeak.&#x20;
+If a melding attempt fails, the player receives a neutral card called a Zombeak.

 Zombeaks cannot be used for further melding with other cards; however, they form a unique collection and can be melded between each other to create a rarer Zombeak!

-* When melding Common cards, there is a 15% probability of getting a Zombeak.&#x20;
+* When melding Common cards, there is a 15% probability of getting a Zombeak.
-* When melding Rare cards, there is a 10% probability of getting a Zombeak.&#x20;
+* When melding Rare cards, there is a 10% probability of getting a Zombeak.
-* When melding Epic cards, there is a 5% probability of getting a Zombeak.&#x20;
+* When melding Epic cards, there is a 5% probability of getting a Zombeak.
 * When melding Legendary cards, there is a 1% probability of getting a Zombeak.

 Just as nature fails sometimes, your meld can fail as well as there is nothing you can do apart from accepting this fact and melding mutants between each other to create an even rarer breed of them 🙂